milesroberts-123/josephs-lab-manuscript-template/README.md

 `main.tex` contains the main text of the manuscript

-`supplement.tex` contains supplementary figures, methods, etc.
+`supplement.tex` contains supplementary materials, etc.

-`reviews.tex` is a template for writing responses to reviewer comments
+`reviews.tex` is a template for writing responses to reviewer comments.

 `library.bib` contains all references in .bib format, which can be exported from most reference managers.
 I recommend syncing your overleaf with zotero or something similar.